-The WA Electoral Commission have provided a verbal estimate of \$36,000 to run the election, which has not been budgeted for 2016/17.
-A formal quotation is expected to be received prior to the Council Meeting.
-It is requested that Council approve this as unbudgeted expenditure, pursuant to section 6.8 (1) (b) of the Act.
+The WA Electoral Commission have provided a cost estimate of 36,000 to run the election, which has not been budgeted for 2016/17.
+It is requested that Council approve this as unbudgeted expenditure, pursuant to section 6.8(1)(b) of the Act.

-Council can seek approval from the WA Electoral Commission to extend the timeframe for holding the extraordinary election beyond the 4 months timeframe allowed.
+Council can seek approval from the WA Electoral Commission to extend the timeframe for holding the extraordinary election beyond the 4 months' timeframe allowed.
 However, extensions are only granted in exceptional circumstances.
 In the absence of specific grounds, it would be unlikely that the Commission would grant such an extension.

-5.3.6 Assignment of Lease - Portion of Beatty Park Leisure Centre - NBP Holdings Pty Ltd to Beatty Park Physiotherapy Pty Ltd
+9.3.6 Assignment of Lease - Portion of Beatty Park Leisure Centre - NBP Holdings Pty Ltd to Beatty Park Physiotherapy Pty Ltd